-People with an Enneagram type six personality tend to be engaging, hard-working, and responsible in their behavior.
+People with an Enneagram Type 6 personality tend to be engaging, hard-working, and responsible in their behavior.
 They want to feel safe and tend to be concerned with outside threats.
 They are very loyal and want to build close relationships with others.

 Enneagram 6 Personality Traits

-Their basic desire is to feel secure, which they are likely to show through their own loyalty to others.
+The most basic desire of the Enneagram Type 6 is to feel secure, which they are likely to seek through loyalty to others.
 They work hard to build strong, stable relationships.
 Sixes want to feel that they can truly trust others to support them.

-Though sixes themselves are loyal, they have difficulty trusting others and defend themselves by projecting their own feelings, positive or negative.
+Though people who identify as a Type 6 value such strong loyalty, they may have difficulty trusting others and defend themselves by projecting their own feelings, positive or negative.

 In summary, Enneagram 6 personalities tend to...

 Seek security and stability from others